majo48/slimTileServer/README.md

 Deployed with Ansible.

 **Out of Scope**:

+Discontinued the creation of a tileserver; the available code is not very flexible (e.g. changing map style) and/or unprofessional (DIY).
+Also, most of the installation guides are legacy/out-of-date.
+IMHO really not worth all the trouble.

 * Tile servers:
   * mapnik: not flexible enough, ~~outdated, DIY stuff~~ (haven't tried https://www.linuxbabe.com/ubuntu/openstreetmap-tile-server-ubuntu-18-04-osm yet)
   * mapserver: ambiguous and outdated docs, also DIY
-  * IMHO really not worth all the trouble
 * use Google Maps, Bing, Maptiler instead